-Post-employment benefits consist of pensions and other benefits paid out after the termination of employment.
+Post-employment benefits consist of pensions.
 Statutory pension cover is arranged through external pension insurance companies.
 Bonum Bank's pension plans are defined contribution plans.
 Expenses from defined contribution plans are recognised in personnel expenses in the period during which they are charged by the insurance company.
 Bonum Bank has no defined benefit pension plans.